tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher-Mini-tuotiral.md

 ---
 [Go back to top](#top)

-## Conclusion:
-- The `MATCH` clause allows you to find specific patterns in a graph, which can be as simple as finding direct connections or more complex patterns involving multiple relationships and nodes.
-- The use of common aliases or explicit `WHERE` clauses helps in controlling how nodes and relationships are matched and joined in more complex queries.

 ### OPTIONAL MATCH Clause

 `OPTIONAL MATCH` matches patterns against your graph, just like `MATCH` does.
 The difference is that if no matches are found, `OPTIONAL MATCH` will use a `null` for missing parts of the pattern.